About the process

 - Be made in writing

-- Refer to and include the original payment claim
+- Refer to the original payment claim

 - State that it is ‘a Section 18(2) Notice according to the Building and Construction Industry Payments Act 2002 (VIC)’